nokia/TPMCourse/README.md

 *  [IBM simulator](./licenses/LICENSE-ibm-tpm-simulator) License included in the package, extracted here for convenience.

-Linux dependecies for building the TCG TPM2 Software Stack are:

-* autoconf
-* autoconf-archive
-* automake
-* libtool
-* build-base
-* pkgconf
-* doxygen
-* json-c-dev
-* openssl
-* openssl-dev
-* libssl1.1
-* git
-* udev
-* dbus
-* curl-dev
-* linux-headers
-* glib-dev
-* libconfig-dev
-* libgcrypt-dev
-* wget

-It is possible to further strip down dependecies, some packages are only used for building the documentation which is not in use inside the container as default.

 ## Download the container

-TODO...will be pushed to dockerhub for download.
+To be added on DockerHub...

 ## Building the container

-Building from source, download repo and run from the repo folder:
+Building from source, download repo and pick distribution.
+Run from the distro folder:

     docker build -t tpm2-sim:latest .